 He has been an active union member for approximately 17 years and at national level for six years.
 He was elected to the NEC in 2016.

 Ian is interested in working towards better working lives for union members and encouraging members to be active in the union – particularly those who consider themselves less able to have any effect.

 Ian brings with him many years of varied experience and wishes to assist trade union prosperity in the future.

 Gary works for Magnox Ltd, and was elected to the NEC in 2016.

 Nigel is an environmental scientist who has worked for many years in public sector agricultural research and now works as an adviser, contractor and consultant.
-He has been a National Executive Committee member for more than 12 years and served as president of the union from 2010-2012.
+He has been an NEC member for more than 12 years and served as president of the union from 2010-2012.